 I graduated with a BA (Hons) (high 2:1) in French, German and European Studies from the University of Bath, England, in 1996.
-When I started studying translation via a correspondence course in 1997, I was a full-time employee in the U.K. However, my real interest lay in becoming a freelance translator.
-I therefore left my job for the full-time, one-year MSc. in Translation at Heriot-Watt University in Edinburgh.
+When I started studying translation via a correspondence course in 1997, I was a full-time employee in my native U.K. However, my real interest lay in becoming a freelance translator.
+I therefore left my job for the full-time, one-year MSc. in Translation in French and German into English at Heriot-Watt University in Edinburgh.
+(Dissertation abstract here.)

 In summer 2010 I applied to the Institute of Translation & Interpreting and sat the exam for membership over one weekend.
 The examined text was an academic article from a literary studies journal.
 Aside from the Bachelor’s degree in languages, the requirements for ITI membership include a minimum of 3 years’ translation experience and professional references.
 I passed the exam and became a Qualified Member.
 I am also a member of the Society of Authors, where I have registered my translated publications.

 Publications in the field of art